-The Fair Employment and Housing Act (FEHA) prohibits employers of five or more persons from discriminating against applicants, employees, or independent contractors from a job or training program because of national origin or ancestry.
+The Fair Employment and Housing Act (FEHA) prohibits employers from discriminating against applicants or employees based on their actual or perceived national origin or ancestry.

 FEHA applies to all public employers and private employers with five or more employees.